tonsky/datascript/README.md

 * Instead of `#db/id[:db.part/user -100]` just use `-100` in place of `:db/id` or entity id
 * Transactor functions can be called as `[:db.fn/call f args]` where `f` is a function reference and will take db as first argument (thx [@thegeez](https://github.com/thegeez))
 * Additional `:db.fn/retractAttribute` shortcut
+* Transactions are not annotated by default with `:db/txInstant`

 Expected soon:

 * Better error reporting
 * Support for components in schema
+* Nested maps in transactions
 * Proper documentation
 * Lookup refs
 * Fast db serialization and deserialization